kitkat0981/Fortigate_Troubleshooting_command_generator/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under a custom license.
+See [LICENSE](LICENSE) for details.

+**Important**: This software may NOT be sold or used for commercial purposes without explicit written permission from the copyright holder.
+All rights reserved.

 ## Disclaimer